mikebronner/mikebronner/README.md

 <br>

 I've been developing in PHP since 1999.
-During that time I have watched the same problems reappear: the frameworks change and the tooling changes, but the challenges develoeprs face stay roughly the same.
-I have always been interested in addressing those challenges, in order to allow development to be focussed on creating solutions without being distracted by tooling and process friction.
+During that time I have watched the same problems reappear: the frameworks change and the tooling changes, but the challenges developers face stay roughly the same.
+I have always been interested in addressing those challenges, in order to allow development to be focused on creating solutions without being distracted by tooling and process friction.

 The best tools get the job done and get out of your way.
 Ideally they are invisible and you don't even realize they are there.
-It removes friction and then stops asking for attention, freeing up your mental bandwidth to focus about the things that matter.
+It removes friction and then stops asking for attention, freeing up your mental bandwidth to focus on the things that matter.

-Over my entire carerr I have worked on tackling automated logging, CI/CD pipelines and automated testing, automated linting, as well as IDE tooling.
+Over my entire career I have worked on tackling automated logging, CI/CD pipelines and automated testing, automated linting, as well as IDE tooling.

 <br>